ClinicalTrials.Veeva

 • Able to understand and comply with the requirements of the study protocol, voluntarily participate in the trial, and sign a written informed consent form (ICF).

-• Must be between the ages of 18 and 75 (inclusive) at the time of signing the ICF, and both male and female participants are eligible.
+• Must be at least 18 (inclusive) at the time of signing the ICF, and both male and female participants are eligible.

 • Histologically or cytologically confirmed as advanced lung cancer (driver gene negative) or advanced solid tumors with lung metastasis, and having failed prior standard treatments or having no standard treatment options.

-• Agree to provide fresh tumor tissue samples or archived tumor tissue samples within the past two years.
+• Agree to provide fresh tumor tissue samples or archived tumor tissue samples within the past three years.

 • Presence of at least one measurable lesion as defined by RECIST V1.1